 The Farming in Reef Catchments Rebate is to offset the cost of obtaining agronomic nutrient and sediment management advice from Accredited Agricultural Advisers.

 To ensure the required standard of advice and service is provided under this scheme, QRIDA is administering the Accredited Agricultural Adviser (AAA) Program.
-Expressions of Interest (EOI) are being sought from suitably qualified and experienced professionals who are interested in being accredited under this program.

 What does an Accredited Agricultural Adviser (AAA) do?

 Applications for the Accredited Agricultural Adviser program have now closed.

 AAAs will be required to deliver agronomic nutrient and sediment management advice to commercial primary producers of sugarcane, bananas and beef cattle in the eligible Great Barrier Reef regions of the Wet Tropics, Burdekin, Mackay Whitsunday, Fitzroy and the Burnett Mary.
 To see these regions, view the Great Barrier Reef catchment and river basins map (PDF, 1.29 MB).